Joshuazedd/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd is a command used to display current path of your directory
+a script that prints the absolute path name of the current working diirectory